by Dr. Lawrence Wilson

 Medical science knows well that a low thyroid causes dry, brittle and usually falling hair.
 A thyroid imbalance can be subtle, and the T3, T4 and TSH levels may appear normal in the blood serum.

-Reasons for thyroid imbalance include low iodine, high mercury or copper, other toxic metals in the body, or high levels of the iodine antagonists – bromine, fluorine and chlorine.
-Rarely, other factors are important such as infections like Hashimoto’s thyroiditis, and others.
+Reasons for thyroid imbalance include low iodine, high mercury or copper, other toxic metals in the body such as mercury, or high levels of the iodine antagonists – bromine, fluorine and chlorine.
+These can cause Hashimoto’s disease and many other thyroid imbalances.

 On hair mineral analyses, a low thyroid is revealed by a slow oxidation rate, and more specifically by an elevated calcium/potassium ratio.
 This indicates a low thyroid effect, even if the levels of thyroid hormones are normal.
 In other words, one may have plenty of thyroid hormones, but they are not acting at a cellular level in the proper way.
 For various reasons, the hormones are less effective.
 This very confusing topic is discussed in detail in an article on this website entitled Thyroid Imbalances.